Board Model: Unified Device Tree Generation

 Editing a BoardModel before rendering

-clock = model.get_component("clock")
+clock_comp = model.get_component("clock")

-# Change JESD link parameters
+# Swap the JESD link framing parameters.

 rx_link = model.get_jesd_link("rx")